marienahapetian/portfolio-gallery/readme.txt

 *  This situation is related to z-index, try to enlarge the number of z-index, if you are unable to do that yourself contact info@huge-it.com for technical support.

-= I purchased the plugin, and instead of zip file got it in unzip form, how to upload in Wordpress? =
+= I purchased the plugin, and instead of zip file got it in unzip form, how to upload in WordPress? =

 *  If you got unzip file, that means your browser makes auto unzip, please zip the file yourself and upload into wordpress.
+This normally happens with Mac users.
+If you face any other issues, please feel free to drop us a line using our contact form on Huge-IT.com

-= My category buttons are on the left vertical, can I make them horizontal? =
+= My category buttons of Portfolio Gallery are on the left vertical, can I make them horizontal? =

 *  In General Options you may see filtering buttons position make it TOP.

 = I have multy sites portfolio gallery, and the plugin works only on one, but not other sites, why? =

-If you use multi site (have number of sites) when you install a plugin portfolio gallery in main site, it will not work on other sites.
+*  If you use multi site (have number of sites) when you install a plugin portfolio gallery in main site, it will not work on other sites.
 In order it could work there too, you should.

 *  1) deactivate the plugin from main site
 *  2) go to the other sites and activate it there one by one
 *  3) after all will be activated, go back to your main site and activate it.

-= How to make bullets, paragraphs and other styles in description? =
+= How to make bullets, paragraphs and other styles in description section of Portfolio Gallery? =

-*  Our supports HTML in description, using it you may add many different tags and make text look as you need.
+*  Portfolio Gallery supports HTML in description, using it you may add many different tags and make text look as you need.

 = My images are stretched within a view, how to correct it? =

-*  If you are pro user, then from General Options go in Image Behavior and set on "Natural".
-If you are free user, just try to upload more proportional images for element box.
+*  If you are pro user of Portfolio Gallery, then from General Options go in Image Behavior and set on "Natural".
+If you are free user of Portfolio Gallery, just try to upload more proportional images for element box.

-= How to show Title of images in Lightbox tool? =
+= How to show Title of images in Lightbox tool in Portfolio Gallery? =

 *  To show the title, write it in the Title field of media library and turn on "show title" from Lightbox Options.